 General Motors Co.
 (NYSE:GM, TSX: GMM) and its partners produce vehicles in 30 countries, and the company has leadership positions in the world’s largest and fastest-growing automotive markets.
 GM, its subsidiaries and joint venture entities sell vehicles under the Chevrolet, Cadillac, Baojun, Buick, GMC, Holden, Jiefang, Opel, Vauxhall and Wuling brands.
 More information on the company and its subsidiaries, including OnStar, a global leader in vehicle safety, security and information services, can be found at http://www.gm.com.

 City of Arlington Arlington is centrally located in the Dallas-Fort Worth Metroplex, one of the fastest growing urban areas in the country.
 Affordable home prices, quality schools, business friendly policies, access to a robust regional transportation system and ample neighborhood amenities are just a few qualities that make Arlington a desirable place to live, work, play and learn.
 Arlington’s world-class Entertainment District, diverse employment and educational opportunities, and thriving Downtown are among top reasons The American Dream City was recently named “Best Big City” in the South by Money Magazine.

-IAC International Automotive Components (IAC) is a leading global supplier of automotive components and systems, including interior and exterior trim.
-The company’s 2016 sales were $6 billion.
-Headquartered in Luxembourg, IAC Group operates 77 manufacturing facilities in 18 countries.
-The company has approximately 100 total locations in 21 countries, including 28 design, technical and commercial centers, and employs more than 31,000 people globally.
-For more information, visit www.iacgroup.com.
+IAC Headquartered in Luxembourg, International Automotive Components (IAC) is a leading global supplier of automotive components and systems, including instrument panels, console systems, door panels, headliners and overhead systems to automakers around the world.
+The company’s 2016 sales were $4.9 billion.
+IAC Group operates more than 50 manufacturing facilities in 19 countries.
+The company has approximately 60 total locations in 19 countries, including 20 design, technical and commercial centers, and employs more than 24,000 people globally.
+For more information, visit iacgroup.wpengine.com.